DanilKrivonos/FunFun/README.md

 ```
 ## **Ussages example:**

 FunFun use three different types of ITS region input: ITS1, ITS2 and ITS1+5.8S+ITS2 (Concatenate).
 Also you can change model parameters: K neighbours and ε neighborhood limit (decreasing the parameters will increase the prediction accuracy).
 The output file is tsv tabl, when first column is KEGG orthology group and subsequent correspond to predicted gene content vectors.

 The resulting file may be empty.
 This means that the target fungi has no neighbors in the given ε neighborhood.
 In order to get a prediction, you need to increase
 the ε value.
 However, in this case, it should be taken into account that an increase in the search area for compounds reduces the accuracy of the received answer.
 We consider 0.5 to be the default value for ε.

+When using concatenates for analysis, we recommend cutting off the remaining LSU and SSU, which may remain after PCR.
+We recommend doing this using TAx software.

 ```
 funfun -ITS example/its2.fasta -type its2